 Total cost to construct and bring Puerto Suarez into operations is approximately US$83.4 million.

 Key Projected Results

 Operating Company EBITDA and Net Income

-The table below highlights Puerto Suarez’s projected EBITDA and net income, both inclusive of management fee and on a 100% basis, in thousands of US dollars.
+The table below highlights Puerto Suarez’s projected EBITDA and net income, both inclusive of management fee and on a 100% basis, in thousands of US Dollars.